Caesars Promo Code: Get a free bet up to $1250 on Today's NCAA Basketball Games

 Which NCAA Basketball Games can I bet on through Caesars Sportsbook to qualify for this promo code offer?

-Today, there are plenty of college basketball teams in action, including some of the nation's best.
-If we look at the SEC Conference, there are eight schools taking the floor today.
-South Carolina and Kentucky square off in Lexington, while LSU hosts Florida, where the Tigers are looking to snap their two-game skid. #5 Tennessee takes on in-state rivals Vanderbilt, and #21 Auburn visits Ole Miss.
+Tonight, many college basketball teams will be in action, and if we look at the ACC, there are ten schools taking the court.
+The best matchups feature #16 Miami hosting Boston College, as well as #24 Duke squaring off with Pitt.

-There are many college basketball teams playing as well, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.
+There are many teams across all conferences playing as well, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.

 Up To $1,250 Back On Your First Bet + 1000 Tier Credits + 1000 Reward Credits® with Caesars Sportsbook